WeuFoundDev/Governance-token-contracts/README Burning.md

 - `function adjustBurningPoolBalance(uint256 newBalance) external onlyOwner`: Allows the contract owner to adjust the burning pool balance.

 ### Conclusion
 This contract provides a secure and decentralized mechanism for contributors to contribute tokens to the burning pool, and the owner to burn tokens when needed.
-The contract ensures safe arithmetic operations and protects against reentrancy attacks using the provided reentrant guard.</span>
+The contract ensures safe arithmetic operations and protects against reentrancy attacks using the provided reentrant guard.